Anvitha-create/Cyber-hygiene-quiz/README.md

 # 🛡️ Cyber Hygiene Quiz

-An interactive and visually engaging quiz that tests your cybersecurity awareness.
-Built with HTML, CSS, and JavaScript, it includes 20 questions, real-time countdown timers, sound effects, fun facts, and title-based results.
+An interactive and visually engaging quiz that tests your cybersecurity awareness buiilt with HTML, CSS, and JavaScript.

 ---